 • SPANA started work in Tunisia in 1925, when SPANA co-founder Kate Hosali travelled across the country to provide free veterinary care for working animals.
 Last year, our dedicated team treated more than 18,000 working animals in Tunisia.

-• Three veterinary centres based in Bou Salem, Kasserine and Kebili
+• Three SPANA centres based in Bou Salem, Kasserine and Kebili

-• Three mobile clinics visiting animals in souks and rural areas
+• Three mobile veterinary clinics visiting animals in souks and rural areas

-• Our education work currently consists of a network of animal clubs in schools and our hands-on exhibition installed in an interactive education bus, which tours the country
+• Our education work currently consists of a network of animal clubs in schools and our hands on mobile exhibition units installed in an interactive education bus, which tours the country

 • Work began on a new mobile exhibition unit to bring engaging, interactive displays and information to schoolchildren across the country.